Step 1: Let’s start by calling it HBP. So much simpler.

 It certainly can.
 More than two-thirds of people over 65 have High Blood Pressure.
 As we age, it’s common for both the Systolic (the top number) to go up and the Diastolic (the bottom number) to go down.
 There’s also something called “Isolated Systolic Hypertension,” where just the Systolic number is too high but the Diastolic is either normal or low.
 For people over 65 with High Blood Pressure, this is quite common

 Yes.
 Which doesn’t mean you will.
 When it runs in your family, the odds of you having it go up.
 That doesn’t mean you’ll get it, it just means keep an eye out.
 Tell your doctor about your family history.
 And remember that long, long list of foods, exercise, alcohol consumption, etc?
 This is one reason we drew it up.
-If you’re worried because someone else in your family had High Blood Pressure, you can take steps now to decrease the chance that you will
+If you’re worried because someone else in your family had High Blood Pressure, you can take steps now to combat the chances of getting blood pressure

 Over 100 million people in the U.S. have High Blood Pressure.
 About 80% of people who suffer from heart disease or a stroke also have High Blood Pressure.